Those Who Live With a Disability

-What can be more frustrating than harsh realities are subtle realities for people with disabilities.
-Living with disability is difficult but can sting even more when people encountered are:
+What can be more frustrating than harsh realities are subtle realities for people with disabilities?
+Living with a disability is difficult but can sting even more when people encountered are:

 Impatient people try to rush people with disabilities through life.
 A man who was behind me in the grocery line one day tried to unload my cart for me.
 The gesture would have been welcome if it had been rooted in kindness, but it was obvious I was moving too slow for him in this fast-paced world we live in.